Webb Student Center

 Student clubs and organizations are chartered under the umbrella of the Student Government Association and represent a large number of students with diverse interests who are active on campus.
-These include Biomedical Equipment Technology Club, College Transfer Club, Cosmetology Club, Criminal Justice Club, Early Childhood Club, Human Services Club, Medical Assisting Club, Medical Laboratory Technology Club, Multicultural Club, National Society of Leadership and Success, Nursing Association, Phi Beta Lambda, Phi Theta Kappa, Radiography Club, Respiratory Therapy Club, and Student Government Association.
+These include Biomedical Equipment Technology Club, College/University Transfer Club, Cosmetology Club, Criminal Justice Club, Early Childhood Club, Human Services Club, Medical Assisting Club, Medical Laboratory Technology Club, Multicultural Club, National Society of Leadership and Success, Nursing Association, Phi Beta Lambda, Phi Theta Kappa, Radiography Club, Respiratory Therapy Club, and Student Government Association.

 Phi Theta Kappa: Phi Theta Kappa is a 75-year old honor society that was founded to recognize and encourage scholarship among two-year college students.
 The society awards numerous scholarships and presents opportunities for students to demonstrate excellence in a variety of formats, such as Phi Theta Kappa’s Honors Programs, leadership conferences, and annual conventions.
 In addition, each member will wear the Phi Theta Kappa gold stole and tassel during graduation ceremonies, will have the gold seal on diplomas, and will receive notation of membership applied to the student transcript.
 Membership in Phi Theta Kappa is a highly coveted honor that will enrich the student’s life while attending Stanly Community College and will remain a prestigious part of his or her professional life as further education and/or career goals are pursued.
 Students must earn a 3.75 cumulative GPA, must maintain a 3.50 GPA, and must have completed 15 semester hours of credit at SCC toward an associate degree to be invited to join Phi Theta Kappa.